-gh: Bit-map of slots to reset, in gate-handle format.
+"gh" is a bit-map of slots to reset, in gate-handle format.

 This function call will cause each of the indicated slots to reset (i.e., restart GAME).
 The only application that has a legitimate reason to call this is a management application (e.g., TI, BCC).